-Option --list prints the tree of processes running in the sandbox.
+Option --tree prints the tree of processes running in the sandbox.
 The

 format for each process entry is as follows:

-Option --top is simillar to the UNIX top command, however it applies
+Option --top is similar to the UNIX top command, however it applies

 only to sandboxes.
 Listed below are the available fields (columns) in